161st Infantry Regiment (United States): Luzon

 On 9 January 1945 the Sixth Army landed at Lingayen Gulf, Luzon.
 The 25th Division was held as Army reserve and was not committed to the fighting until 17 January when the 25th Division was assigned to I Corps.
 Significantly the commitment of the 25th Division brought the return to Luzon after a 46-year absence, of the 1st Washington Volunteer Infantry, now the 161st Infantry, not to fight the Filipinos as their grandfathers had done but to liberate them from their Japanese conquerors.

 The 27th and 161st Infantry were given the mission of liberating three villages.
 Both regiments were entering combat for the first time in over a year.
 The 27th Infantry encountered only light resistance in taking their objective but the 161st ran into stiff resistance as they attacked the village of Binalonan.
 The 161st turned back counterattacking Japanese tanks and infantry as they secured the village on 18 January.

 The 161st was next given the mission of clearing the town of San Manuel of Japanese forces.
 The Japanese forces were well dug in and determined to hold San Manual.
 Seizing the high ground northwest of the town on 22 January, the regiment found itself in a fierce fight with a determined foe.
 The Japanese force consisted of some 1,000 troops supported by approximately forty tanks.
 As the 2nd Battalion, 161st Infantry supported by Cannon Company, 161st Infantry advanced to the edge of the town, the Japanese counterattacked.
-In extreme close combat the brunt of the attack fell on Company E supported by Cannon Company equipped with self-propelled direct-fire 105mm howitzers.
+In extreme close combat the brunt of the attack fell on Company E supported by Cannon Company equipped with self-propelled direct-fire 105 mm howitzers.
 In the two-hour battle Cannon Company destroyed nine enemy tanks as Company E, while sustaining fifty percent casualties in close combat, turned back the Japanese attack.
 On 25 January the 2nd Battalion resumed its advance into the town led by Cannon Company which destroyed some twenty dug-in enemy tanks and four artillery pieces and some 150 enemy soldiers while the 2nd Battalion inflicted additional heavy casualties on the retreating Japanese forces as the 161st completed the liberation of San Manuel by 28 January.
 For their extreme gallantry both Company E and Cannon Company were each awarded a Presidential Unit Citation.